SPECIAL REPORT-Bombing of herders highlights air attacks by Nigerian military

 Reuters has no evidence that any U.S.-supplied aircraft or weapons were used in the Jan.
 24 attack or any other involving noncombatant deaths.

+"We take all reports of civilian casualties seriously," he said.
+Patel added that such reports should be "throroughly and transparently investigated" and preventing them is "central to our security cooperation with the Nigerian miltary."

+He said he would let that country's military speak to the specifics of the incident.

-The U.S. State Department and the Pentagon had no immediate comment about the airstrike or the U.S. relationship with the Nigerian Air Force.
+The Pentagon had no immediate comment for this story.
 The White House declined to comment.

 'COLLATERAL DAMAGE'